mikanmi/runnable-platform/README.md

 ### General Usage

-Describe `config.json` contained in HomeBridge.
+Describe `config.json` contained in Homebridge.

 You add `infrared_device.py` of absolute path to **state_cmd** attribute.